RyanAngelo/RyanAngelo.github.io/projects/instantmbta.md

 #### For the Future
 The MBTA API supports Last-Modified caching, so to further optimize the load, a future improvement would be to add support for checking the header for when the data was last modified and only continuing if it has been updated.

 One aspect that was a bit more complex than anticipated was getting the predictions.
 The predictions provided as part of the schedule endpoint only return a prediction ID.
-You have to go and get all of the predictions, then finding the ID.
-I haven't figured out a way to get a prediction by ID without getting all of the predictions.
-The predicion ID can't seem to be used as a filter.
+I had to go and retrieve all of the predictions, then find the prediction information by the ID.
+I haven't figured out a way to get a prediction by ID without getting all of the predictions, as it doesn't seem like the prediction ID can be used as a filter for the request.

-This doesn't seem like a good solution:
+This doesn't seem like a good solution, I would like to find a better way of getting the prediction data:

 ```python
 def find_prediction_by_id(self, prediction_id, predictions):